wsepesi/ws-personal-site/drafts/lecun-2022-notes.md

 - writeable memory of world state > state vector is simpler, just update diff

 ### Designing and Training the Actor

+- actor should 1. infer optimal actions given predictions, 2. produce latent variable configs, 3. train policy networks for mode-1 actions

+### Designing the Configurator

+- Main controller of the agent, controls all other modules
+- Assigns subgoals and configures cost module for said goals